Skip to main content

 Cataract Surgery

 Cataracts are among the most common eye problems and are generally associated with aging.
-A cataract is the clouding of the lens inside the eye.
-Untreated, cataracts can lead to difficulty reading, driving, or engaging in other day-to-day activities.
-In severe cases, cataracts can even lead to blindness.
+A cataract is a clouding of the lens inside our eye that can lead to difficulty reading, driving, or engaging in other day-to-day activities.
+In severe cases, if left untreated, cataracts can lead to blindness.

 Why Choose our Cataract Specialists in Los Angeles and Beverly Hills?